pyenv-win/pyenv-win/README.md

 If you are using PowerShell or Git Bash use `$HOME` instead of `%USERPROFILE%`

-installation command via command prompt `pip install pyenv-win --target %USERPROFILE%\.pyenv`
+installation command via command prompt
+`pip install pyenv-win --target %USERPROFILE%\\.pyenv`

+if you having an error on above command use the folllowing to resolve it. ref. link [#303](https://github.com/pyenv-win/pyenv-win/issues/303)
+`pip install pyenv-win --target %USERPROFILE%\\.pyenv --no-user --upgrade`

 steps to [add System Settings](#add-system-settings)